tatdz/creditcupid/README.md

 # 😇 creditcupid

-**zk Onchain Credit Oracle creating web3 credit identities with Dual Financial and Social Matchmaking — Find Trusted Partners for P2P Lending and Life.**
+**zk Onchain Credit Oracle for web3 credit identities with Dual Financial and Social Matchmaking — Find Trusted Partners in P2P Lending and Life.**

 ---